jessicarush/react-notes/properties.md

 Note that for `true` values, you don't need to assign a value at all.
 For example `isSomething` is the same as `isSomething={true}`.

-To review, these properties can be places anywhere using the same curly brackets:
+To review; these properties can be placed anywhere using the same curly braces:

 ```javascript
 class Welcome extends React.Component {